Millennium Plaza Park

 Millennium Plaza Park is an urban park in Lake Oswego, Oregon, United States.
 It features a large paved plaza, a fireplace, a reflecting pond, and a pergola, with views of Lakewood Bay.
 The park opened in 1999, and hosts a farmers' market.
 It has also been a start and finish site for the annual Lake Run event.
+The park has hosted Pride Lake Oswego.